 Please find a way to keep the forgotten on the air.
 We are devoted viewers who will continue to watch the program, encourage others to do the same, and will support the series’ advertisers as well.
 Please keep it going, either on ABC or, if necessary, on another channel.

 The forgotten: Petition to Continue the ABC TV Series

 Over the last few years, I have connected with many other people who are unfortunate enough to know what it's like to have a loved one gone missing.

 Even though the stories of how a loved one went missing are different, the emotions of anguish, frustration, and pain are replicated throughout the 'left-behind' community.

-People from all walks of life are banding together to form a 'network' & just like the amateur detectives on The Forgotten, many have been bringing their own motivations and skills 'to the table.'
+People from all walks of life are banding together to form a network, and just like the amateur detectives on The Forgotten, many have been bringing their own motivations and skills to the table.

 Jan Smolinski-Billy's mother, has spent thousands of hours leading an effort to alter the way law enforcement officers respond to the report of a missing adult.
 She and her husband, Bill, successfully shepherded a bill through the state legislature last year, but at the last second the bill was watered down by the Police Officers Standard and Training Council that made the recommendations voluntary.

 The Smolinski's, with help from their state representative in Cheshire, Vicki Nardello, are attempting to make the changes mandatory in this legislative cycle.
 In addition, Janice Smolinski has been prodding Senator Joe Lieberman and Congressman Chris Murphy to sponsor a bill in Congress that mandates medical examiners across the country to take samples from unidentified remains and upload the information into NAMUS, a national data bank trying to link 160,000 missing people in the United States to the 60,000 unidentified dead being stored around the country.